What Happens When We Can't Touch Each Other? Skin Hunger

 People are going to long to be touched because it's a part of being human.
 Of course, Fauci is correct regarding illness.
 Touches, like handshakes, do spread disease.
 Even in a post-coronavirus world, a decrease of casual touches, like handshakes, would help limit the spread of influenza in the winter.
 There are certainly people who will rejoice at the idea of a decrease of touch, but there are many who, especially now, are realizing how important it is to have physical contact with others on a regular basis.

-About 10 percent of Americans live alone.
+About 14 percent of Canadians live alone.
 If they are quarantining as safely as possible, they’re entirely on their own right now, and are going without any touch for weeks on end.

 If you are sitting at home alone, deprived of the even fleeting touches we experience when we hug our friends, or shake hands, or hold a niece or nephew, you’re almost very likely having your mood affected by it.